foundersandcoders/student-agreement/learning-agreement.md

 General terms and conditions:

 The course is provided free of charge.
-For details of our learning agreement, the students should refer to https://github.com/foundersandcoders/charter/.
+For details of our student agreement, the students should refer to https://github.com/foundersandcoders/charter/.
 For details of our complaints policy, please refer to https://github.com/foundersandcoders/complaints.

 Signature of learner: